philip-stuckey/Ascent-Optimization.jl/README.md

 doesn't work.
 So instead I used a finite difference method with a `relstep` tweaked until the gradient direction made sense.

-This method is slower than some of the reinforcment learning runs, but as long as the code can deal with singularities (which I do by just backtracking whenever the change in reqard becomes negative), it can consistantly match performance with the best reinforcement learning runs.
+This method is slower than some of the reinforcment learning runs, but as long as the code can deal with singularities (which I do by just backtracking whenever the change in reward becomes negative), it can consistantly match performance with the best reinforcement learning runs.